AgenaTrader/Tutorials/sources/Example_Indicator_Condition_Strategy_Advanced/README.md

 }
 ```

-So it is possible that other scripts just need to call the calculate method of the indicator and get a decision what to do.
+So it is possible that other scripts just call the "calculate" method of the indicator and get a decision of what to do.
-In our case the calculate method return an object which holds all important information what has to be done.
+In our case the "calculate" method returns an object which holds all important information what has to be done.
-If we get the OrderAction.Buy as a Entry result, we need to start a long order in a strategy or we set the condition value to 1.
+If we get the "OrderAction.Buy" as an "Entry" result, we need to start a long order in a strategy or we set the condition value to 1.

 #Condition
-We have finished our indicator so we can start now to work on our condition.
+As we have finished our indicator, we can start working on our condition.
-Because we already have added our trading concept in the calculate methode in the indicator we just need a reference to our indicator and we are almost done.
+Because we already have added our trading concept in the "calculate" method in the indicator, we just need a reference to our indicator and we are almost done.

 ```cs
 private Example_Indicator_SMA_CrossOver_Advanced _Example_Indicator_SMA_CrossOver_Advanced = null;